 City of Lodi 2007-2008 Storm Water Permit Annual Report

 Be storm ready - Rake, sweep and remove debris from the drain inlets.
 Leaves plug the drain inlets and cause localized flooding.
-Pick up leaves and put them in your green waste container for collection by the refuse company.
+Pick up leaves and put them in your yard & garden cart for collection by the refuse company.

 When washing your car – Use minimal amounts of biodegradable, phosphate-free soap.
 Wash your car on grass or gravel areas.
 Put a spray nozzle on your hose to conserve water.
 Empty any remaining soapy wash water into a sink or toilet or pour it on to landscaped areas.
 We would highly recommend going to a full- or self-service car wash since these facilities use recycled water.
 Download tips for car wash fund-raisers.